Giant pumpkins are just a thing from fairy tale books, right?

 More from the Homestead Guru: Too Hot?
 Too Cold?
 When Should I Plant These?
 Seed Starting Calendar(Opens in a new browser tab)

-You can grow giant pumpkins nearly everywhere there’s at least a 3 month growing season.
+You can grow giant pumpkins nearly everywhere there’s at least a 3-month growing season.
 The thing with these is you have to start them early and nurture them constantly to get a truly giant pumpkin.
-It honestly takes about a year of prep, cause you start in the fall just before winter preparing the land.
+It honestly takes about a year of prep, because you to start in the fall just before winter preparing the land.

 More from the Homestead Guru: Growing Tomatoes Made Easy: Use Rotting Tomato Slices For “Seed Starters”(Opens in a new browser tab)

 It’s important to water thoroughly about twice a week but really just make sure the soil is actually dry before adding water, the worst thing you can do is drown the roots or you’ll stunt growth.

 Let the plant grow until the vine is at least 10 feet long.
 It will try and flower before that point just pick off any forming flowers until the vine reaches that length.
 You need a big enough plant to support such a giant pumpkin.
 When that happens allow it to flower and become fertilized.
 It will form more than one fruit.
 Once you have several fruits forming choose the largest and pinch off the others.
 This will dedicate all the energy to one fruit making it massive.

 Once you pick your biggest, make a bed of sand on the ground under it for it to grow on without rotting.
 Failing to do this will end up with a rotten pumpkin on one side.
 Make sure the fruit’s stem is perpendicular to it to keep the line as direct as possible.
 Naturally, squash generally grows at an angle off the stem so this is important.
 That angle causes a twist which will restrict the size of the fruit.

 More from the Homestead Guru: Luffa Gourds: How to Grow Your Own Sponges!(Opens in a new browser tab)